Git Guide

 master

 The stable branch containing the most up-to-date, verified code/design.
-No one should commit directly tomaster
+No one should commit directly tomasterunless it’s a final, approved merge. -

 Team branches (e.g.

 Each major team has its own branch for collaborative development.
-For example, if you’re on the Power team, you’ll typically work inteam/power
+For example, if you’re on the Power team, you’ll typically work inteam/power. -

 Feature branches (e.g.